 Lunn deconstructs the main theme throughout the score, utilizing simple three-, four- and five-note motifs to create unity and give the character of Downton an overriding presence, even when the action takes place elsewhere.
 Piano plays a large role in the score, subtly giving the music an emotional connection not only to the characters but to the character of Downton itself.
 Though much of the harmonies are dark (though not heavy), cues such as the lilting waltz of “Us and Them” and “A Drive” lighten the proceedings.

-The album is rounded out by two period vocal songs—”If You Were the Only Girl in the World” and “Roses of Picardy”—that may seem out of place among the instrumentals.
+Two period songs—”If You Were the Only Girl in the World” and “Roses of Picardy”—round out the album.
+They may seem out of place among the instrumentals.
 But these are entirely appropriate (and even sung in the show) as examples of the type of salon music performed in homes such as Downton in the days prior to the advent of radio.
 The album closes with a vocal rendition—”Did I Make the Most of Loving You”—of the score’s main theme.